Last updated: August 30, 2023

 How to Get There

-Please note that the Leura Cascades picnic area has partially been reopened following an extended closure due to storm damage and associated hazards.
-The car park, walking track, and toilets are still closed.
-You can find the latest updates on the Blue Mountains City Council website.
+The Leura Cascades picnic area has partially been reopened following an extended closure due to storm damage and associated hazards.
+The car park and a section of Cliff Drive are still closed.
+Alternative parking is available at the Solitary restaurant on Cliff Drive.
+For the latest updates, go to the Blue Mountains City Council website.

 Leura Cascades Walking Track